PercussiveRepair/nyum/_recipes/mongolian_beef.md

 >
 > Slice the spring onions on the diagonal into one-inch lengths
 >
-> Heat up the Wok with about 1/4 -1/2 cup oil, and then add meat let it rest for about 30 seconds before stirring.
+> Heat up the Wok with about¼ -½ cup oil, and then add meat let it rest for about 30 seconds before stirring.
 Cook for 2 minutes or until beef reaches desired doneness - it should barely cook in the center, stir the meat around a little so that it cooks evenly.
 Remove and keep warm.
 >
 > Transfer beef to a plate and remove any excess oil from the saucepan.
 >